Local Author - Michael Wallace featured in Computerworld - 10 steps for Greening an IT department

 April 20, 2009 (Computerworld) The data center gets all the press, but there are plenty of other areas where IT professionals and users of IT services can dramatically reduce an organization's effect on the environment.
 Here are 10 ways to get started:

 1. Reduce the amount of data kept in online storage.
 Online disks spin around the clock, and they need to be cooled.
 Disks may be full of multiple data copies or ancient files that are rarely opened.
-Archive historical files to off-line media for storage in the data center.
+Archive historical files to off-line media for storage in the data center.2.
+Consolidate IT assets into a single location for shared use.
+Eliminate private parts and spare equipment caches in favor of a single pool of shared assets.
+Look here before buying anything else to save money and reduce the amount of electronic equipment that will eventually require disposal.

 3. Make use of power-saving features.
 Ensure that all hardware you install has the power-saver function enabled and that users are locked out of changing it.